caavera/task-app/README.md

 To clone and run the project locally, follow these steps:

 1️⃣ **Clone the repository**
-   This command downloads the project to your local machine:
    ```
    git clone https://github.com/caavera/task-app.git
    ```

 2️⃣ **Navigate to the project folder**
-   Move into the newly created directory:
    ```
    cd task-app
    ```

 3️⃣ **Install dependencies**
-   Install all required packages from `package.json`:
    ```
    npm install
    ```

 4️⃣ **Run the development server**
-   Start the application in development mode:
    ```
    npm run dev
    ```